 An understanding of complex trauma and its association with the risk of delinquency is critical to early intervention.
 Effective intervention that addresses factors related to complex trauma before a youth becomes involved in the juvenile justice system can prevent youth from offending and entering the system.
 The effect of trauma is cumulative: the greater the number of traumatic events that a child experiences, the greater the risks to a child's development and their emotional and physical health.
-Youth who experience complex trauma have been exposed to a series of traumatic events that include interpersonal abuse and violence, often perpetrated by those who are meant to protect them.
+Vouth who experience complex trauma have been exposed to a series of traumatic events that include interpersonal abuse and violence, often perpetrated by those who are meant to protect them.
 This level of traumatic exposure has extremely high potential to derail a child's development on a number of levels.
 Communities must work together to recognize and address mental illness, intellectual and development disabilities, and traumatic stress, and to provide early interventions for treatment before a youth becomes entrenched in a pattern of maladaptive and problematic behavior.
+The definition of traumatic stress are considered in a pattern of maladaptive and problematic behavior.